Skip to main content

 • Noise canceling: Microphone only

 The Audeze Maxwell is a special breed of gaming headset.
 They’re audiophile headphones with a detachable boom microphone added, and it’s a formula that works shockingly well.
-The Maxwell headset boasts a low-latency 2.4GHz wireless connection that works with a broad range of gaming platforms—something that really drives up the value.
+The Maxwell headset boasts a low-latency 2.4GHz wireless connection that works with a broad range of gaming platforms—something that significantly enhances its value.

 It also supports high-quality Bluetooth connections with LDAC, LC3, Bluetooth LE, and AAC.
 That’s topped off with wired connectivity over both 3.5mm AUX cables and USB.

-All of the audio pumps out of powerful, precise 90mm planar magnetic drivers.
+All the audio is produced by powerful, precise 90mm planar magnetic drivers.
 Every part of even the busiest music comes through quite clearly, and that clarity carries over into gaming as well.
-The adjustable boom mic ensures communications are crisp.
+The adjustable boom mic ensures clear communication.
 Meanwhile, built-in pinole microphones let you keep chatting when you’re on the move and don’t want a clunky boom mic in the way, so the Audeze Maxwell can pull double duty as a normal (if heavy) set of headphones.

 This headset may not quite have all of the features of the Arctis Nova Pro Wireless or active noise cancelation, but that’s made up for with a more impressive audio experience that will likely be well worth it for gamers who care about maximum fidelity.
 It even hits 80 hours of battery life.